Where to stay in Chamonix – The 7 best towns in the valley

 - can be a bit quiet for those looking for vibrant nightlife

 It offers a more traditional Alpine charm compared to the cosmopolitan atmosphere of the main town.
-The chalets and hotels here are typically Savoyard in style, with more space and larger gardens than those in Chamonix Town.
+The chalets and hotels here are typically Savoyard in style, with more space and larger gardens than those in Chamonix.

 If you’re an experienced skier looking for a challenge, Argentière is an excellent choice.
 In this area, you will find mostly red to black runs.
 Once again, for beginners and families with kids, Les Houches is a better option.